SciML/DiffEqDocs.jl/docs/src/basics/overview.md

 will solve using `Rational{BigInt}` for the timesteps and `BigFloat` for the independent variables.
-A wide variety of number types are compatible with the solvers such as complex numbers, unitful numbers (via Unitful.jl), decimals (via DecFP), Dual numbers, and many more which may not have been tested yet (thanks to the power of multiple dispatch!).
+A wide variety of number types are compatible with the solvers such as complex numbers, unitful numbers (via Unitful.jl), decimals (via DecFP), dual numbers, and many more which may not have been tested yet (thanks to the power of multiple dispatch!).
 For information on type-compatibilty, please see the solver pages for the specific problems.

 ## Solving the Problems

-Each type of differential equation has its own problem type which allows the solvers to dispatch to the right methods.
+Each type of differential equation has its own problem type which allow the solvers to dispatch to the right methods.
 The common interface for calling the solvers is:

 ```julia